-Space Lace broadcasts auctions live online from The Carriage House, a landmark building in San Francisco’s historic Jackson Square neighborhood.
+Space Lace: an Atelier, Style Studio and Auction House.
+Sustainable West Coast made since 1998.
+We needed a creative outlet to re-imagine fine vintage textiles… and a platform to highlight waste.
+Though we encountered some harsh criticism for being so unorthodox, our Repurposed garments helped spread a regenerative vision for fashion.
+Being early adopters isn’t always easy.
+Despite the noise, our one of a kind in-house Creations were received with great interest by other fashion houses, film/fashion industry professionals and stylists.
+The showroom is located at The Carriage House, a landmark building in San Francisco’s historic Jackson Square neighborhood.
 Built just after the California Gold Rush of the mid-1800s, The Carriage House showcases the future of Earth-minded living at its most natural and unprocessed.
 An obsessive focus on textiles informed our desire to present timeless high fashion against harmonious interiors.
-You have to see it sometime!
+From years of inception take a walk back in our brand’s timeline.

 SIGN UP FOR EXCLUSIVE ACCESS